chiangyaw/go-web-req-info/README.md

 This is a simple web server that accepts web requests and returns useful information for testing purposes.

+You can build an image by yourself using the sample Dockerfile in this repo or to pull the image from fefefe8888/go-web-req-info.

 1. IP address of the client making web requst

 ```